vladimirsavenkov/berlin-hands-on-workshop/docs/demos/06_resources.md

 ----

-To demonstrate this, you can use `kubectl top pod <PODNAME>` to view the the used CPU shares
+To demonstrate this, you can use `kubectl top pod <PODNAME>` to view the the used CPU shares.
+This might take some time.

 ```
 kubectl top pod cpustress-4101692926-zqw2p